Star Trek: Picard season 1: Streaming and broadcast

 The season premiered on January 23, 2020, on CBS All Access in the United States, and ran weekly for 10 episodes until March 26.
-Like Discovery before it, each episode of Picard is broadcast in Canada by Bell Media on the same day as the All Access release, on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.
-Amazon Prime Video streams the episodes within 24 hours of their U.S. release in over 200 other countries and territories around the world.
+Like Discovery before it, each episode of Picard was broadcast in Canada by Bell Media on the same day as the All Access release, on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.
+Amazon Prime Video released each episode within 24 hours of its U.S. debut in over 200 other countries and territories around the world.

 In the week after the season premiered, the first episode was released for free on YouTube in the U.S. for a limited time.
 On January 30, the ViacomCBS free streaming service PlutoTV aired a 24-hour marathon of the series' first episode, followed by repeat viewings each night through February 5 as the lead-off title for a programming block.
 Days before the release of the season finale on March 26, Stewart announced a free month of CBS All Access for viewers in the U.S., ending on April 23.
 This would allow non-subscribers to watch the entire season for free.
 The offer came while many in the U.S. were isolated at home due to the COVID-19 pandemic.

 The first three episodes of the season were made available to stream for free on CBS.com, StarTrek.com, and PlutoTV for a week beginning June 17, 2020, as part of a CBS All Access event titled #StarTrekUnited.
 The episodes were among 15 of the "most culturally relevant" Star Trek episodes that were chosen to be included as part of the event, which served as a fundraiser for several organisations including Black Strategy Fund, Movement for Black Lives, and Black Lives Matter.
 For the fundraiser, $1 was donated to one of those organizations by CBS All Access for every fan that tweeted using the hashtag #StarTrekUnitedGives on the day of June 17.

-In September 2020, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021, with the season remaining on Paramount+ along with future seasons of Picard.
+In September 2020, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021.
+The season remained on Paramount+ along with future seasons.
 In February 2023, Paramount made a new deal with Prime Video for the series' international streaming rights.
 This allowed the season to be added to Paramount+ in some other countries in addition to remaining on Prime Video.
+In August 2023, Star Trek content was removed from Crave and the season began streaming in Canada on Paramount+ instead.
+The series would continue to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.